Sydney Desalination Plant: Background

 Sydney summers during the first decade of the 21st century saw significant declines of dam storage levels.
 The 2000s Australian drought caused the commission of the Sydney Desalination Plant.
 Except for 1998, inflows into Warragamba Dam, Sydney's main dam were below average from 1992 until 2006.
-The last time Sydney's dams were all 100% full was in 1998.
+In the lead up to construction, Sydney's dams hadn't been 100% full since 1998.
 Between January 2004 and July 2007, Sydney's available water storage dropped below 55%.
 Water supply levels reached their lowest recorded point on 9–10 February 2007 of 33.8% In November 2009, water storage again dropped below 55%.

 The 2004 Metropolitan Water Plan indicated that planning for a desalination plant would be undertaken so that, if the drought continued, it would be possible to construct a desalination plant relatively quickly and efficiently.
 The feasibility study was undertaken during the first half of 2005 and concluded that desalination is a feasible option for water supply management in Sydney.